 Atlanta Loose Sapphire Dealer | Sapphires, the birthstone for September, have long symbolized truth, sincerity, and faithfulness.
 Tradition holds that Moses was given the Ten Commandments on tablets of sapphire, making sapphires the most sacred of colored gemstone varieties.
 Because sapphires represent divine favor, they were the gemstone variety of choice for kings and high priests.
 The British Crown Jewels are full of large blue sapphires, the symbol of pure and wise rulers.
 Many people know that when Prince Charles chose a sapphire engagement ring for Princess Diana, couples all over the world were inspired to revive this venerable tradition and have chosen fine blue sapphires.
 Now, that tradition continues . . . and with the very same ring.
 Prince William has engaged Kate Middleton with his mother's ring, a touching and romantic gesture.

 Loose Sapphires Sources | Sapphires come from Sri Lanka, Thailand, Australia, and Cambodia.
 Nigeria, Kenya, Tanzania, China, Vietnam, Madagascar, and the United States also produce some sapphires.

-You are also invited to contact us at The Ross Jewelry Company in Atlanta with any question about Loose
+You are also invited to contact Tom Ross in Atlanta with any question about Loose

 Sapphires, Emeralds, or Rubies or any of the colored gemstone varieties.